scryinfo/scryg/codestyle_go.md

 	return re
 }
 ```
+19. Interface and nil
-19.When interface and nil interface is nil，the type and pointed object is nil
+When interface and nil interface is nil，the type and pointed object is nil
 ```go
 Typeof(nilInterface) != tyvar inter1 interface{} = nil  // == nil
 var inter2 interface{} = (*int)(nil) // != nil 因为类型值不为nil